 American Society for Microbiology Summer Research Fellowship: The ASM Undergraduate Research Fellowship (URF) is aimed at highly competitive students who wish to pursue graduate careers (Ph.D. or MD/Ph.D.) in microbiology.
 Students will have the opportunity to conduct full-time research at their home institutions with an ASM member and present research results at the ASM General Meeting the following year.

-University of Pittsburgh Human Engineering Research Laboratories (HERL): The University of Pittsburgh's Human Engineering Research Laboratories (HERL) is currently accepting applications for the summer 2020 Research Experience for Undergraduates (REU) Rehabilitation Engineering program – ASPIRE.
+University of Pittsburgh Human Engineering Research Laboratories (HERL): The University of Pittsburgh’s Human Engineering Research Laboratories (HERL) Summer 2026 Research Experience for Undergraduates (REU) Rehabilitation Engineering program – ASPIRE.
 The REU at the HERL is designed to promote greater involvement and understanding of rehabilitation engineering and assistive technology.

 LSU Interdisciplinary Research Experience in Computational Sciences: This Research Experience for Undergraduates (REU) project is a ten week program where students work collaboratively on a wide variety of computational science projects.
 The Center for Computation & Technology (CCT) at Louisiana State University (LSU) provides an ideal setting for the REU student to become familiar with interdisciplinary research.
 With research groups exploring gravitational waves, complex emergent phenomena in material science, or computational music, the participants work on cutting edge research in Computational Sciences.